magento/ece-tools/tests/README.md

 This test will generate a pretty report for unit test coverage.

-1. Run the command `composer test-coverage-generate`
+1. Run the command `composer test:coverage-generate`
 2. Navigate to `tests/unit/tmp/coverage` and open `index.html` file in browser
  - Be sure to enable [xDebug](http://devdocs.magento.com/guides/v2.2/cloud/howtos/debug.html) for this test